Portrait photography: Senior portraits

 In North America, senior portraits are formal portraits taken of students throughout their senior year of high school.
 Senior portraits are often included in graduation announcements, as "senior sunday" posts on social media or are printed and given to friends and family.
-They are also used in yearbooks and are usually rendered larger than their underclassmen counterparts and are often featured in color, even if the rest of the yearbook is mostly reproduced in black and white.
+They are also used in yearbooks and are usually rendered larger than their underclassmen counterparts and are often featured in colour, even if the rest of the yearbook is mostly reproduced in black and white.
 In some schools the requirements are strict regarding the choice of photographer or in the style of portraiture, with only traditional-style portraits being acceptable.
 Many schools choose to contract one photographer for their yearbook portraits, while other schools allow many different photographers to submit yearbook portraits.
 Senior portraits have become a cultural rite of passage in the United States, representing a momentous achievement in a young person's life and serving as a tangible reminder of their high school years for years to come.

 Traditional

-Formal senior portraits date back at least to the 1880s in America.
+Formal senior portraits date back at least to the 1880s in the US.
 Some traditional senior portrait sittings include a cap and gown and other changes of clothing, portrait styles and poses.

 In some schools a portrait studio is invited to the school to ensure all senior portraits (for the yearbook) are similar in pose and style, and so that students who cannot afford to purchase these portraits on their own or choose not to purchase portraits will appear in the yearbook the same as other students.
 Other schools allow students to choose a studio and submit portraits on their own.